MarcBasas/ChessExcel/README.md

    - Navigate to **File > Options > Trust Center > Trust Center Settings…**.
    - In **Trust Center**, go to **ActiveX Settings**.
    - Select **Enable all controls without restrictions and without prompting**.

+* **If necesary, unblock the file**
+   - Right click on the file > properties
+   - In Security, check que box "Unblock"

 ---